sabbaghi-araqev/sabbaghi-araqev/README.md

 Hi, I’m @sabbaghi-araqev.

-I’m the CTO and President of Araqev.
+I’m the CTO and President of @Araqev.

 - Araqev is a software company that uses its patented ML algorithms to solve the $2 billion problem in quality for additive manufacturing, or 3D printing.